Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Data and Methods

 \subsection{Data}

-\citet{Huang2022} derived stellar parameters, including metallicity estimates, for more than 19 million dwarfs and 5 million giants over essentially the entire Southern Hemisphere from SMSS DR2, including about 704,000 VMP and 27,000 EMP stars.
-If we restrict their sample to stars with available RVs from $Gaia$ DR3 \citep{GaiaCollaboration2023b} and other sources, the number of stars is about 7.4 million, including roughly 54,000 VMP and 2,300 EMP stars.
+\citet{Huang2022} derived stellar parameters, including metallicity estimates, for more than 19 million dwarfs and 5 million giants over essentially the entire Southern Hemisphere from SMSS DR2, including about 731,000 VMP and 27,000 EMP stars.
+If we restrict their sample to stars with available RVs from $Gaia$ DR3 \citep{GaiaCollaboration2023b} and other sources, the number of stars is about 7.4 million, including roughly 56,000 VMP and 2,300 EMP stars.

 SAGES observed slightly less than half of the Northern Hemisphere.
-Notably, SAGES did not cover a large fraction of the North Galactic Pole (NGP), while SMSS covered the entire South Galactic Pole (SGP).
-Another crucial difference between SAGES and SMSS is that the central wavelength of the SAGES $v$-band filter is shifted redward relative to the SMSS $v$-band filter by about $110~\text{\AA}$, so it fully includes the region of the Ca II H \& K lines \citep{Zheng2018}. \citet{Huang2023} use a similar approach to \citet{Huang2022}, and obtained effective temperatures, luminosity classifications based on surface gravity, and metallicity estimates for over 26 million stars, including some 861,000 VMP and 13,000 EMP stars from SAGES DR1 \citep{Fan2023}.
-About 4.1 million stars in this catalog have available RVs, including roughly 39,000 VMP and 1,900 EMP stars.
+Notably, SAGES did not cover a large fraction of the north galactic pole (NGP), while SMSS covered the entire south galactic pole (SGP).
+Another crucial difference between SAGES and SMSS is that the central wavelength of the SAGES $v$-band filter is shifted redward relative to the SMSS $v$-band filter by about $110~\text{\AA}$, so it fully includes the region of the Ca II H \& K lines \citep{Zheng2018}. \citet{Huang2023} used a similar approach to \citet{Huang2022}, and obtained effective temperatures, luminosity classifications based on surface gravity, and metallicity estimates for over 26 million stars, including some 874,000 VMP and 13,000 EMP stars from SAGES DR1 \citep{Fan2023}.
+About 4.1 million stars in this catalog have available RVs, including roughly 41,000 VMP and 1,900 EMP stars.

 For this study, we begin with a sample of about 7.4 million stars from SMSS and 4.1 million stars from SAGES with available RVs, proper motions, and distance estimates, as provided in the catalogs from \citet{Huang2022} and \citet{Huang2023}, respectively.
 After combining these data sets, binary stars photometrically classified by \citet{Huang2022, Huang2023} and cool dwarfs ($T_\texttt{\rm eff} <$ 4,500 K) have been removed.
-We also removed about 1,500 likely stellar globular cluster members based on the catalogs of \citet{Harris2010}\footnote{\url{https://physics.mcmaster.ca/~harris/mwgc.dat}} and \citet{Baumgardt2021}.
+We have additionally applied a more restrictive cut on the \texttt{bp\_rp\_excess\_factor}, $<$ 0.12 $\times$ (BP-RP)$_{0}$ + 1.13/1.14 cuts for dwarfs/giants respectively, as in \citet{Xu2022}, and on the renormalized unit weight error (RUWE) $<$ 1.1, in order to exclude possible binary stars.
+Cuts based on an empirical isochrone, similar to the \texttt{PARSEC} \citep{Bressan2012,Marigo2017} isochrone with [Fe/H] = $-2$ at age = 12 Gyr, were also applied to eliminate the significant contamination from metal-rich stars that could masquerade as VMP/EMP stars.
+These restrictions removed a total of about 3.3 million stars.